sergioventurini/stepp/README.md

 **Note:** if you installed the package prior to 9 May 2019, you need to manually remove the previous installation.
 You can do it by deleting all the files used by `stepp` from your Stata `PERSONAL` directory.

 # News
+- 05/10/2020: the package now includes a procedure (balance_patients) for determining the optimal number of subpopulations
 - 01/08/2020: the package now allows to generate subpopulations using the event-based approach described in Lazar et al. (2016)

 # Authors